bleach/reading-matter/secuity.md

 [Security Engineering](http://www.cl.cam.ac.uk/~rja14/book.html) is a good reference book for those building systems that are likely to be attacked.

 It may seem quite long, but it is definitely worth it.
+It is the most thorough overview that currently exists and will fill in the gaps in your knowledge that you might still have after reading more detailed texts on specialist areas.
+If you don't have the specialist knowledge yet, it's a great (although demanding) use of your time.

 [Thinking in Systems, A Primer](http://www.amazon.co.uk/Thinking-Systems-Primer-Meadows-Donella-ebook/dp/B005VSRFEA), Donella Meadows, ISBN: 978-1603580557